sdevandqa/pythonapitestingstarter/Readme.md

 # Getting Started
-API testing framework starter project using Pytest and Requests.
-Created to be extendable or used as part of a hybrid automation solution.
+API testing starter project using Pytest and Requests.
+Created to be extendable or used as part of a bespoke/hybrid automation solution.

 # PIP Packages:
 - pip install requests